brunochanrio/DangoPlayer/futureplans.md

 - Support for adding local playlists from the local storage on mobile devices
 - Ability to modify playlists
 - Support for Origin and Host headers in the player
+- Integration with the Android TV Home Screen